scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Future PythonTeX-related software will need a LaTeX-style ``key=value`` syntax for configuration.
 Because PythonTeX involves a significant amount of templating with Python code, a config format with multiline strings with obvious indentation would also be very useful.
 Later, BespON was influenced by some of my other software projects and by my work as a physics professor.
 This resulted in a focus on features related to scientific and technical computing.

 *  Integers, with binary, octal, and hexadecimal integers in addition to decimal integers.
-*  Full floating-point support including Infinity and NaN, and support for hexedecimal floating point numbers.
+*  Full floating-point support including Infinity and NaN, and support for hexedecimal floating-point numbers.
 *  Multiline strings designed with templating and similar tasks in mind.
 *  A binary data type.
 *  Support for lossless round-tripping including comment preservation, at